 This course is designed for the completion and approval of the concept paper.
 Students refine their research question and literature review, and hone their methodology for submission of a final concept paper.
 Prerequisites: DPC 932A, DPC 932B.
 Pass/No Pass.

 Dissertation Writing DPC 980, 15 units

-During this course, students assemble their dissertation committees, write their proposals, complete the dissertation process, and defend their dissertations in a public forum.
+During this course, students assemble their dissertation committees, write their proposals, conduct their research, complete the dissertation process, and defend their dissertations in a public forum.
 This course may be taken concurrently with other courses.
 Additional fees are assessed for this course.
 Pass/No Pass.
 Prerequisites: DPC 932A, DPC 932B, DPC 933.